CaraHill/rails_shopping_cart/README.md

+# Rails Shopping Cart

-# I created a shopping cart as a way to learn to use Rails.
+#Created as way to begin to learn using Rails.